David Lewis (Canadian politician): 1943 Cartier by-election

 Lewis first ran for the CCF in the 1940 federal election in York West.
 He placed a distant third, receiving 8,330 fewer votes than the second-place Liberal candidate, Chris J. Bennett.
-Despite his poor showing in his first election, the party asked Lewis to run in the 1943 by-election in the Montreal, Quebec, federal riding of Cartier, made vacant by the death of Peter Bercovitch.
+Despite his poor showing in his first election, the party asked Lewis to run in the 1943 by-election in the Montreal, Quebec, federal riding of Cartier, which had been made vacant by the death of Peter Bercovitch.
 Lewis's opponents included Fred Rose of the communist Labor–Progressive Party.
 It was a vicious campaign, immortalized by A. M. Klein in an uncompleted novel called Come the Revolution.
 The novel was broadcast in the 1980s on Lister Sinclair's Ideas programme on CBC Radio One.
 If the Communist rhetoric could be believed, "Lewis was a Fascist done up in brown."

-Rose won and became the only (as of 2013), Communist, to sit in the House of Commons.
+Rose won and became the only (as of 2013) Communist to sit in the House of Commons.
 Lewis placed fourth.
 The sizable Jewish vote mostly went to Rose.
 The leftist "common front" punished Lewis by supporting Rose, who was seen to be of the community; Lewis lived in Ottawa at the time.
 It took Lewis many years to recover from this campaign, and its reverberation coloured Lewis's decision on where to run.